webweenie/twinBASICDocs/events.md

 > - **X**: Integer - the number of pixels the mouse is from the left edge of the object's container
 > - **Y**: Integer - the number of pixels the mouse is from the top edge of the object's container
 >
-> The MouseDown event fires when the mouse button is pressed while over the object.
+> The MouseDown event is raised when the mouse button is pressed while over the object.

 ## MouseMove ##
 > ### Input Parameters ###